 Eligible applications that do not meet the readiness to proceed criteria will be placed on the planning list and be ranked according to their priority points.
-Any application on this list that meets the readiness to proceed criteria at least five working days prior to the next Safe Drinking Water Commission meeting, with the approval of the commission, will be moved to the fundable or fundable contingency list depending on availability of uncommitted funds and their priority points.
+Any application on this list that meets the readiness to proceed criteria, with the approval of the Safe Drinking Water Commission, will be moved to the fundable or fundable contingency list depending on availability of uncommitted funds and their priority points.

-I. Modifications
+H. Modifications